theEvilGrinch/ArchLinux-utility-belt/.zfunc/README.md

 Optimizes images in a source directory and saves the results to a target directory.
 Automatically selects the appropriate tool for each format: `pngquant` for PNG, `jpegoptim` for JPEG, `cwebp` for WEBP, `svgo` for SVG, and `magick` for AVIF.

 **Usage:**
-`fn_optimize_images source_folder target_folder`
+`fn_optimize_images [input_folder] [output_folder]`

 **Arguments:**
-- `source_folder`: Required.
-Path to the source folder containing images to optimize.
+- `input_folder`:  Optional.
+Path to input folder (default: current working directory).
-- `target_folder`: Required.
-Path to the folder where optimized images will be saved.
+- `output_folder`: Optional.
+Path to output folder (default: current working directory).

+**Behavior:**
+When both input and output folders point to the current directory, or when the specified output folder does not exist, a timestamped subfolder will be created automatically (format: img_DD-MM-YYYY_HH:MM:SS) to prevent overwriting original images.

 **Dependencies:**
 - `pngquant`